phimage/morphi/README.md

  aView.clipShape(.drop)
 ```

-You can even do it on an other shape.
+You can even do it on another shape.
 ```swift
 Polygon(sides: 6).fill(Color.red).clipShape(.drop)
 ```